-There is a tax audit in progress for the period 2007-2012 in Royal Highgate Ltd , 2004-2010 in Intralot Holdings International LTD, 2004-2011 in Betting Cyprus, 2003-2011 in Intralot Betting Operations Cyprus.
-In Intralot de Peru SAC there is a tax audit in progress for the year 2011 while the tax audit for the year 2010 has been completed.
+There is a tax audit in progress for the period 2007-2012 in Royal Highgate Ltd , 2004-2010 in Intralot Holdings International LTD, 2004-2011 in Betting Cyprus, 2003-2011 in Intralot Betting Operations Cyprus and in Intralot Jamaica Ltd for 2010-2012.
+In Intralot de Peru SAC the tax audit for 2010-2011 was completed.
 Also, in Servicios Transdata S.A the tax audit for the income tax as for the year 2008 and for VAT as for the period 1/1/2008-30/6/2009 has been completed imposing additional taxes and fines amounting to € 3,4 mio.
 The company has started an objection according to the relevant law for the cancellation of imposed taxes and fines.
 The company's legal consultants believe that the most possible outcome of the case will be positive.
-The income tax has been completed for the year 2013 in Wusheng Computer Technology (Shanghai) Co Ltd, in Loteria Moldovei SA for the period 01/10/2009-31/1/2014 and in Intralot Jamaica Ltd for the years 2010-2012 regarding Income Tax, while in AzerIntlek AS for the period 2010-2012.
-The tax audit for the years 2010 has been completed in Intralot Italia Spa, and regarding the years 2010 and 2011 in Jackpot S.p.A but the company has not been notified up to now for the results of this audit.
-In 2011, in Lotrom S.A. the tax inspection for the years 1/1/2004-2009 has been completed with an effect in the company's 2011 results of €1,3 mio, in addition to imposing taxes of €1,1 mio due to a different estimation of the tax base recognition of some transnational transactions, which were offset during 2011-2012 with tax receivables after a relevant audit.
-In addition, there were penalties of \in 1 mio that have already been paid during 2012, as a prerequisite for a relative appeal of the company and have been recognized as claims.
+The income tax audit has been completed for the year 2013 in Wusheng Computer Technology (Shanghai) Co Ltd, in Loteria Moldovei SA for the period 01/10/2009-31/1/2014 and in AzerIntlek AS for the period 2010-2012.
+The tax audit for the years 2010-2011 has been completed in Intralot Holding & Services S.p.A. (ex Jackpot).
+In Intralot Italia Spa, the audit of VAT and withholding taxes has been completed for 2011.
+In 2011, in Lotrom S.A. the tax inspection for the years 2004-2009 has been completed with an effect in the company's 2011 results of €1,3 mio, in addition to imposing taxes of €1,1 mio due to a different estimation of the tax base recognition of some transnational transactions, which were offset during 2011-2012 with tax receivables after a relevant audit.
+In addition, there were penalties of € 1 mio that have already been paid during 2012, as a prerequisite for a relative appeal of the company and have been recognized as claims.
 The company's legal consultants fully disagree and have already started an objection according to the relevant law for the cancellation of taxes imposed and the payback of the fines.
 So far the Court of Appeal quashed the decisions of the tax authorities, who appealed to the Supreme Court.
 The tax inspection in Lotrom S.A. covering the period 01/01/2010-30/11/2011 regarding VAT has been completed.
-Moreover, in Intralot S.A. the tax audit for the year 2011 has been completed imposing taxes on accounting differences plus surcharges amounting to € 3,9 million.
+Moreover, the tax inspection for Intralot SA 2011 has been completed imposing taxes on accounting differences plus surcharges amounting to € 3,9 million.
 The Company filed administrative appeals against the relevant control sheets with an effect the decrease of taxes to the amount €3,34 million.
 The company testified new appeals to the Administrative Greek Courts.
 The company's management and its legal advisors estimate that the appeals will thrive finally for the most part.
 The company has formed sufficient provisions.
 The companies Intralot Interactive S.A. and Betting Company S.A. have received an annual tax audit report for the year 2013 from an audit company based on POL.1159/22.7.2011.